- "Far East" redirects here. It should not be confused with Russian Far East.

 English remains a useful language for a traveler, although with the exception of the former British colony of Hong Kong, it is generally rare to encounter locals who are conversant in English.
 It is taught in school in all countries and many people have a much easier time reading and writing English than speaking it.
 This is mainly due to locals' fears of making mistakes or not "knowing enough", rather than a true inability to understand the language.
 Due to heavy American influences in Japan and South Korea since the end of World War II, the Japanese and (South) Korean words for most modern concepts are derived from American English.
 North Korean rejects English loan words for obvious reasons.

-Russian is often spoken as a second language in Mongolia, due to Mongolia's close history with the Soviet Union.
+Russian is often spoken as a second language in Mongolia, due to Mongolia's close history with the Soviet Union, particularly among the older generation, but younger people by and large prefer to learn English.

 Get in